hypernym-studio/bundler/README.md

 npx hyperbundler --config hyper.config.ts
 ```

+## Formats

+During transformation, file formats are automatically resolved and in most cases there is no need for additional configuration.

+`Hyperbundler` module environment for generated files defaults to `esm`, which means the outputs will have a `.mjs` extension unless otherwise specified.
+For TypeScript declarations, the appropriate extension will be `.d.mts`.

+Formats can also be explicitly specified for each entry, if necessary.

+### Inputs

+Default transformation behaviour for all `chunk` entries:

+- `./srcDir/file.js` resolves to `./outDir/file.mjs`
+- `./srcDir/file.mjs` resolves to `./outDir/file.mjs`
+- `./srcDir/file.cjs` resolves to `./outDir/file.cjs`
+- `./srcDir/file.ts` resolves to `./outDir/file.mjs`
+- `./srcDir/file.mts` resolves to `./outDir/file.mjs`
+- `./srcDir/file.cts` resolves to `./outDir/file.cjs`

+### Declarations

+Default transformation behaviour for all `dts` entries:

+- `./srcDir/file.ts` resolves to `./outDir/file.d.mts`

 ## Options

 All options are documented with descriptions and examples so auto-completion will be offered as you type.
 Simply hover over the property and see what it does in the `quickinfo`.

 ### entries